 Liberals, leftists must lie to advance their agenda.

-Honestly announcing it would kill their agenda before an audience of voters who are simple average Americans.
+Honestly, announcing it would kill their agenda before an audience of voters who are simple average Americans.

-And we're back, El Rushbow here at the Limboy Institute for Advanced Conservative Studies.
+And we're back, El Rushbow, here at the Limboy Institute for Advanced Conservative Studies.

-We're gonna go to the phones.
+We're going to go to the phones.

-We'll start Jacksonville, North Carolina.
+We'll start in Jacksonville, North Carolina.

 This is Finley, and it's great to have you here.